Complete guide to buying books in bulk as an Amazon bookseller: How much to pay, the 7 questions to ask, more

 - The books are not picked over by another Amazon seller.

 Once you’ve established this is at bare minimum a mixed lot of books, the next step is to determine the quality.
 You’re looking here for clues this is better than a random assortment, and that the collection may in fact have exceptional value on Amazon.

 Arrive at a figure and make an offer (more on this below).
 With luck, the asking price is below what you think its worth, in which case you can offer the asking price (or attempt to talk them down even more).

 The top 4 risks of buying books in bulk

 Your risks in buying book collections are as follows:

-Inheriting another seller’s problems: This is the worst case scenario: Buying books from another seller.
+Inheriting another Amazon seller’s problems: This is the worst case scenario: Buying books from another Amazon bookseller.
 Most booksellers have no idea what they’re doing (or aren’t selling FBA), so this isn’t an inherently unprofitable circumstance, but it should be avoided.

 Buying a collection comprised of unprofitable book categories: You always want to do due diligence to filter out collections heavy with the dominant profit-killers: Mass market paperbacks, children’s books, obsolete textbooks, etc.

-Taking on more “dead wood” than its worth: This is the primary reason I don’t like buying small mixed lots of books (less than 500 give or take) – if only 5% of them will have value, having to transport them and then deal with the leftovers is often more trouble than its worth.
+Taking on more “dead wood” than its worth: This is the primary reason I don’t like buying small mixed lots of books (less than 500 give or take) – if only 5% of them will have value on Amazon, having to transport them and then deal with the leftovers is often more trouble than its worth.

 Should you ever buy a book collection totally blind?